 Students pursuing the MET bachelor degree are able to specialize in the area of their choice as a part of the MET curriculum.
-The concentrations consist of three three-credit hour MET elective classes.
+The concentrations consist of four three-credit hour MET elective classes.
 MET students also have the option of dual concentrations.
-Fifteen (15) hours of MET elective hours is required for your MET major.
+Twelve (12) hours of MET elective hours are required for your MET major.
 The MET concentrations require 12 hours of designated course work.
-The fifth elective, required for the MET major, can be selected from any of the MET elective course offerings.

 MET also offers minors in Energy/HVAC (15 credit hrs.), Engineering Design Graphics Technology (16 credit hrs.) and Manufacturing Engineering Technology (15 credit hrs.).
 The minors are available for non-MET students as well as MET students that want to concentrate in one area but minor in another.

 The Heating, Ventilating, Air Conditioning (HVAC) and Refrigeration area specializes in the design and operation of heat and mass transfer systems which produce the needed environments for manufacturing operations, industrial processes and human comfort.
 Systems which utilize mechanical equipment such as pumps, blowers, fans, compressors, and heat exchangers are found in fields as diverse as air conditioning, low temperature metallurgy, food preservation, chemical processing and industrial manufacturing.
 Graduates of this program are employed as:

 - systems designers for consulting firms and mechanical contractors

 - maintenance supervisors

 The Heat/Power area of specialization deals with energy conversion, i.e., the study of internal combustion engines, steam turbines, boilers, air compressors, pumps and fans.
 The program includes study in thermodynamics, heat transfer and fluid mechanics.
 Graduates with this specialty are employed as: